Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 #KIDOZ Panel
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/panel_view_sample_image.png" align="right" height="121" width="200" ></a>

-`PaneView` is a customized special view that can slide in/out of the screen (both in horizontal and vertical layout) with minimal interference to user experience.
+`PanelView` is a customized special view that can slide in/out of the screen (both in horizontal and vertical layout) with minimal interference to user experience.
 The `PanelView` can be place on one of four sides of the activity screen - `PANEL_TYPE.TOP`,`PANEL_TYPE.BOTTOM`,`PANEL_TYPE.RIGHT`,`PANEL_TYPE.LEFT`
 </br>
 The `PanelView` can be controled via a special `Handle` button can that can be located in any of the 3 following positions -